Probate Q&A Series

 • Provide details of any new assets or irregularities.

-Submit your verified petition and the bond with the clerk of superior court that oversees the original probate file.
+Submit your petition with the clerk of superior court that oversees the original probate file.
 Include any required filing fees.
-The clerk assigns a new case number and mail-stamps your documents.

 5. Provide Notice to Interested Parties

-The court schedules a hearing to review your petition and any objections.
+The clerk or court may schedule a hearing to review your petition and any objections.
 At this hearing, you present evidence of your grounds—and any interested party may contest the reopening.
-If the judge finds proper cause, the court issues an order reopening the estate.
+If proper cause exists, the estate may be reopened or additional administration allowed.

 7. Follow the Court’s Order